SeniorSpielbergo/BibTeX-Consistency-Checker/README.md

 Below you can find an example for such a file.
 The settings block defines a `name` and whether the `alphabetic order` and `short harvard style` for entry keys should be ensured.
 The optional blocks `bibtex files` and `consistency rules` allow to select specific sub files and sub folders for the analysis.
-If these blocks do not exist, the default folders  `bibliography` and ``rules` are selected, respectively.
+If these blocks do not exist, the default folders  `bibliography/` and `rules/` are selected, respectively.

 ```
 settings {